What is Social Security Disability?

-We have spent our entire careers planning, learning, and working to help those who are suffering both physically and financially get the disability benefits they need.
-We do more than just hold your hand; we guide you through the entirety of the nerve-racking claim process.
-Having personally experienced the family hardships of living with a disability, we strive to make the process go as smoothly and successfully as possible.
-In order to make you feel comfortable and secure in your choice of representation, we guarantee that we’ll do our best to…
+Having personally experienced the family hardships of living with someone who is disabled, we have done everything we can to plan, learn, and work to help those who are suffering both physically and financially get the disability benefits they need.
+We do more than just hold your hand; we guide you through the entire nerve-racking claim process.
+We guarantee that we’ll do our best to...

 - Stay with you to the end.
 Even if your proposal is denied, we’ll help you rework your claim for an appeal.

-If you’re lucky, you may be able to do it on your own, but why tempt fate?
 Contact us today at 210-340-8877 to get the help you need.
-You can also come see us at our San Antonio office for a free consultation.
-Remember, your family’s future hangs in the balance—allow us to tip the scale in your favor.
-Call today!
+You can also come and see us at our San Antonio office for a free consultation.

 Written by: Michelle Diaz